shanencross/scribble-chat/README.md

 ### Monday 09/20
 * 7-8pm: Watched and compared tutorial videos on creating regular chat apps with React/Redux/Firestore
+* 8-9pm: Read and watched videos about using Canvas with React

 ## To-do list
 * Research text chat applications in React -- not worrying about the drawing functionality, how would you make a basic chat app?